lamttu/bookmarks/README.md

 1. How to do integration tests in .NET Core using [WebApplicationFactory](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-3.1)

 ## Database

-I'm in the middle of setting up a Postgres database inside a container and connect the application to it.

-The code for the containerised databse is in /Database folder
+This project uses a containerised Postgres database.
+The infrastructure for it is defined in /Database

 Steps to run the database: